 The Penny Hoarder is a blog that is dedicated to innovative ways to create more money and also save.
 This blog Penny Hoarder pays a flat cost per post (must be arranged in advance by the writer) and offers bonus up to $800 when your blog post is viewed by the number of views required.

 #2 – The Dollar Stretcher

-The Dollar Stretcher is a long time living frugal site that includes a the publication of a monthly print newsletter.
-You make $0.10 each word tips or stories printed in the monthly print edition.
+The Dollar Stretcher is a long-time living frugal site that includes a publication of a monthly print newsletter.
+You make $0.10 for each word tip or story printed in the monthly print edition.

 #3 – ACHS

-ACHS American College of Healthcare Science is to look for articles that range from 600 to 1,000 words with a focus about holistic health and wellness.
+ACHS American College of Healthcare Science is to look for articles that range from 600 to 1,000 words with a focus on holistic health and wellness.
 They pay $50 for each post.

 #4 – Income Diary

-Income Diary is blog that focuses on earning money online.
-If you're a marketer , or a successful entrepreneur , this may be the right option for you.
+Income Diary is a blog that focuses on earning money online.
+If you’re a marketer or a successful entrepreneur, this may be the right option for you.
 The company pays between $50-$200 per post, payable through PayPal.